Irreversible entropy production, from quantum to classical: Resource theoretic approach

 \subsection{Fluctuating work in the resource theory context}

 The concept of work is not easily defined within a resource theory context.
 The reason is that one of the main paradigms in resource theories is to make all processes completely accounted for.
 For instance, the notion of an external agent, which changes the system Hamiltonian through a work protocol, must be \emph{internalized} within the description of the process, as this is the only way to guarantee that all changes in energy are accounted for.
 The same difficulties arise for the \emph{storage} of work.
-In Sec.~\ref{sec:wit} we discussed how one may do that using a work qubit to play the role of a battery.
-Due to energy conservation, however, this strongly restricts the set of thermal operations, as the unitaries have to be finely tuned to make the process resonant with the qubit's gap.

-The goal is therefore two-fold.
-First, to allow for the Hamiltonian of the system to change during the process, starting at $H_S$ and ending at $H_S'$.
-And second, to provide a physical mechanism to store the work extracted from the process (the \emph{battery}).
+The goal is therefore two-fold: First, to allow for the Hamiltonian of the system to change during the process, starting at $H_S$ and ending at $H_S'$.
+Second, to provide a physical mechanism to store the work extracted from the process (the \emph{battery}).
 These two problems were addressed in Ref.~\cite{Alhambra2016}.
 The former is solved using the notion of a \emph{switch} $X$ and the latter using a continuous variable work storage ancilla, called a \emph{weight} $W$.

 The thermodynamic processes in question therefore involves four parts: the system ($S$), weight ($W$), switch ($X$) and environment ($E$).
 The allowed operations are unitaries on $SWXE$ satisfying, as before, the strong energy conservation